veirs/sounddevice/README.md

 -------------------------Here is a screen grab from balena-cloud's terminal window where I started python3 and then pasted in the code that is in the playFile.py file

-   Listening with ear phones is sounds great :)
+   Listening with ear phones sounds great :)

 Spawning shell...
 root@067a8ce:/# python3